amir-hojjati/BuildingAPI/README.md

 ### API Endpoints

 POST /create-project: Create a new project with building limits (required) and height plateus (required), calculate the splits, and store everything.
 Every project starts with version 1.
+Use contents of "sample.json" as input to quickly test it.
+After that, the result of "GET /building-limits/" or "GET /height-plateaus" or their combination can be directly used in "PUT /update-project".

 PUT /update-project: Update an existing project with a new building limit or new height plateaus, or both.
-Normally, the user needs to choose a project, and fetch an existing version of height_plateaus and building_limits (that include a version number), make modification to either of them or both, and send the modified entity to the endpoint (version will be incremented automatically, so no need to change it).
+Normally, the user needs to choose a project, and fetch the existing version of height_plateaus and building_limits for that project (that include a version number), make modification to either of them or both, and send the modified entity to the endpoint (version will be incremented automatically, so no need to change it).

 DELETE /delete-project: Delete a project and all its data.